 Many vintage trains, run by railroading enthusiasts, offer fall-color excursions.

-On Oct.
-7, the train runs from Kalkaska to Petoskey with a one-hour side-trip from Petoskey the same day.
-On Oct.
-14, it goes from Mount Pleasant to Cadillac, with a one-hour side trip from Cadillac.
-On Oct.
-28, the train runs from Alma to Owosso, with a side trip from Owosso.
+In northwest Michigan, the Steam Railroading Institute offers three different all-day, round-trip Fall Color Tours, with time to explore each destination: from Kalkaska to Petoskey with a one-hour side-trip from Petoskey the same day; from Mount Pleasant to Cadillac, with a one-hour side trip from Cadillac; and from Alma to Owosso, with a side trip from Owosso.

 For more fall-color excursions, see Riding the rails.